mehmet-ozcan/Do-technology-usage-and-innovation-promote-an-environmental-friendly-economy-/README.md

 - Their **environmental benefits** emerge only after surpassing a threshold of **~14,900 USD per capita**.
 - Achieving high economic efficiency alone does not ensure sustainability unless innovation strategies are aligned with **green growth policies**.

-This study contributes to sustainable development debates by providing **empirical evidence** that innovation-driven strategies are essential for reconciling economic expansion with environmental protection:contentReference[oaicite:1]{index=1}.
+This study contributes to sustainable development debates by providing **empirical evidence** that innovation-driven strategies are essential for reconciling economic expansion with environmental protection.

 ---